chrisnguyn/nugget-discord-bot/README.md

 # nugget-discord-bot
-A Discord bot that takes a mass, in pounds or kilograms, and converts it into the number of chicken nuggets that weight is equal to.
+A Discord bot that takes a mass, in either pounds or kilograms, and converts it into the number of chicken nuggets that weight is equal to.
+Other functionality includes finding cost of a number of chicken nuggets, and finding how many pounds / kilograms a number of chicken nuggets would be equal to.

 Link to invite to servers: https://discordapp.com/oauth2/authorize?&client_id=575292947096928257&scope=bot (most likely the bot will be down however, as I will not keep it running often.)

-New command as of 05/09/2019:
+**New command as of 05/09/2019:**

-!cost [number] - prints cost of that many numnber of chicken nuggets (called McDonalds to get an accurate cost per individual chicken nugget; explained in !math)
+!cost [number] - prints cost of that many number of chicken nuggets (called McDonalds to get an accurate cost per individual chicken nugget; explained in !math)

-Available commands as of 05/09/2019:
+**Available commands as of 05/09/2019:**

 !nuggetshelp - lists all available commands